dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

     Biolib+SWIG+JNI](http://biolib.open-bio.org/wiki/GSoC2010)

 *Note to students: project ideas on the wikis of member projects are only selected projects, albeit well thought-out ones.
-You are welcome to propose your own project if none of those below catches your interest, or if your idea is more exciting to you, provided it is still a contribution to one the OBF member projects (see list below).
+You are encouraged to propose your own project, just make sure it is still a contribution to one the OBF member projects (see list below)!
 If we like your proposal, we will try to find a mentor to help you with the project.
 Regardless of what you decide to do, make sure you read and follow the [guidelines for students](#What_should_prospective_students_know.3F "wikilink") below.*

 Contact